 In the course of developing a Master Plan for K-20 Education, the Council for Education Policy, Research and Improvement (CEPRI) has identified career and professional education as a primary area where increased focus, resources and new approaches will produce a very significant improvement in the quality and effectiveness of Florida's education system.
-Career and professional education encompasses those activities in high school that prepare students for the challenges of the workplace and for entry into postsecondary education at a technical center, community college or university.
+Career and professional education encompasses those activities in high school that prepare students for the challenges of the workplace and for entry into postsecondary education.
 It also includes the coordination of the K-12 and postsecondary sectors in providing students with high quality experiences that ensure success in the workplace.